- What changed?

 Any party which fails to file a budget when required to do so will be treated as having filed a budget comprising only the applicable court fees, unless the court orders otherwise.
 It appears that this sanction will be applied strictly and the courts will, generally, be slow to grant relief unless there is good reason for the failure to comply (see “Court of Appeal sends clear message on need for strict compliance in Mitchell decision“, “Court of Appeal softens Mitchell guidance but insists no return to old culture of non-compliance” and “Court of Appeal upholds order limiting recoverable costs to court fees where party failed to file costs budget“).

 Costs budgeting may, however, soon be a thing of the past for the lower end of the spectrum of commercial claims, if a regime of fixed recoverable costs is brought in for non-personal injury claims (there is already a system in place for personal injury claims).
-In September 2016 the government announced its intention to extend fixed costs to "as many civil cases as possible", and in November Lord Justice Jackson was commissioned to lead a new review of fixed recoverable costs to report by the end of July 2017.
-The threshold at which any regime of fixed recoverable costs might be set is a matter to be considered in the review, but it is understood that Lord Justice Jackson is particularly interested in cases valued at up to £250,000.
+The government is consulting on the introduction of such a regime for claims up to £100,000.

 Click here to return to the ”Handy client guide to the Jackson reforms” home page, or on the links below to access information on other Jackson topics: